steamedhams42/LearnOpenGL/README.md

-Only difference between upstream: I added glad/includes manually so it works with LearnOpenGL tutorial.
+# Only difference between this fork and upstream:
+I added glad/includes manually so it works with LearnOpenGL tutorial.

 # GLFW CMake starter